Baka Prase: Career

 Neither of Ilić's parents supported his work when he began to work on YouTube.
 He created his YouTube account in 2011 and uploaded his first video in 2016.
 Ilić started off playing League of Legends professionally for teams KlikTech and Fortuna.
 In 2015, he became the world champion in eSports within the Serbian gaming committee.

-In 2018, Ilić released his first music album called Institucija.
+In 2018, Ilić released his debut studio album, Institucija.
 He also created his own gaming club and named it after the album.
 When the club opened over 500 teenagers and children came to it.

 Ilić performed at the Balkan Tube Festival in Banja Luka in 2018 with other YouTube stars.
 In the same year, Ilić performed at the Nikola Pasić's ice skating park in Belgrade, with Neverne Bebe and Lena Kovačević.
 He also performed in Novi Sad in 2019, where too many children came to the event and the audience needed to be evacuated.

 Ilić was invited to the FanPit Festival in Zagreb, Croatia, where he recorded a video with KSI.
 He starred in the 2019 movie Ideš?
 Idem! alongside other YouTube stars.
 Prase went to Kosovo with his father, where he performed on stage, and together they recorded videos about Serbian monasteries and spoke about their values.
 He also donated money to the Red Star Rowing Club for their trip to the 2020 European Rowing Championships.

 Prase performed at the concert "Born in Ghetto", inside Mirza Delibašić Hall, located in Sarajevo, Bosnia and Herzegovina, along with Jala Brat, Buba Corelli, RAF Camora, Coby, Goga Sekulić, and others.
 He was also featured on Serbian television quiz show TV Slagalica in the Associations game as one of the answers; the final answer was "Pig", and the answer to the column B was "Grandma".

-In 2020, Ilić is returning to play in the Esports Balkan League with his own team named "Šaim se".
-He also began advertising his brand all over Belgrade's billboards.
-People believe that he plans to become a candidate for the 2020 Serbian parliamentary election.
-Nebojša Krstić said that Prase could have more votes then Serbian unions.
-Ljubiša Preletačević is denying the theories.
+In 2020, Ilić returned to play in the Esports Balkan League with his own team named "Šaim se".
+He also began advertising his brand all over billboards in Belgrade.
+People believed that he planned to become a candidate for the 2020 Serbian parliamentary election.
+The singer and political advisor Nebojša Krstić said that Ilić could have had more votes than Serbian unions.
+However, comedian and political activist Ljubiša Preletačević denied these theories.

-In December 2022, Ilić began his own Serbian fast food chain by the name "Kod Bake" (Код Баке).
+In December 2022, Ilić began his own Serbian fast food chain called "Kod Bake" (Код Баке).

 In September 2023, while filming a YouTube video, Ilić surprised Desingerica with a Rolex watch worth €15,000.

-In December 2023, Ilić purchased a new Brabus G-Wagen, a luxury vehicle reportedly valued at approximately half a million euros.
+In December 2023, Ilić purchased a new Brabus G-Wagen, a luxury vehicle reportedly valued at approximately €500,000.
 He featured the acquisition in a YouTube video, showcasing his increasing wealth and significant purchases during that period.